 The High School is able to offer limited support to students needing minor assistance with learning differences or English-language acquisition.
 We use a Student Support Team (SST) model, comprised of counselors, teachers, administrators, and any outside specialists who might be assisting the student.
 The team shares information, creates action plans to support students and their families, facilitates interventions, tracks progress, and coordinates continued communication among team members, teachers, and the student and his or her family.

 To inquire about the school’s ability to meet specific student learning needs, please contact the Admissions Office to arrange an interview to discuss whether Nido could be a good fit for your child.

 The EAP program is designed to meet the needs of students entering Nido with limited proficiency in English.
 All students, regardless of which diploma they are pursuing, will need to progress to fluency in the English language for academic success at Nido, as all courses, except foreign language classes and Chilean National Program classes, are taught in English.
 To assist students, Language Acquisition Specialists offer English for Academic Purposes courses and offer a limited amount of push-in support in selected courses.

-Students who received Learning Support Services in Grade 8 will continue to receive services in Grade 9 to support their successful transition to the High School.
+Students who received Learning Support Services in Grade 8 may continue to receive services in Grade 9-10 to support their successful transition to the High School.
 This is an important transition in a young person's life, and our goal is to create the best possible conditions at Nido for each student’s academic success.
-Eligible Grade 9 students can receive additional support and instruction in study skills, reading, and writing.
-Instruction is in a small group setting to provide the maximum amount of individual attention, and students meet with the Learning Support Teacher two to three times a week during the High School Flex Time.
-A limited amount of push-in assistance in selected Grade 9 courses will help support students in the classroom.
+Eligible Grade 9-10 students can receive additional support and instruction in core academic courses.